izumigoto/twilio-workshop-cal/docs/source/index.rst

-Welcome to Lumache's documentation!
+Twilio calworkshop's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+The Twillio documentation has been moved to Evil.com

+download the application for further view evil.file
 .. note::

-   This project is under active development.
+   This project is moved to evil.com

+Hakcerone/w3shi

+S.Lakshmi Vignesh

 Contents
 --------